AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 ## Conflict Handling {#conflict-handling}

-When conflicting pages do exist (in the blueprint and live copy branches), MSM allows you to define how (or even if) they should be handled.
+When conflicting pages do exist (in the blueprint and live copy branches), MSM lets you define how (or even if) they should be handled.

 To ensure that the rollout is not blocked, possible definitions can include: